We’ve previously discussed what happens if you lose your job in the Netherlands, but what about the unemployment benefit

-We all need the cash when we lose our jobs, it’s a stressful time.
-The good news is that you can apply for unemployment benefit in the Netherlands AKA the WW-uitkering (sponsored by the good bureaucrats at the Uitvoeringsinstituut Werknemersverzekeringen (UWV) — try saying that 10 times fast!
+We all need cash when we lose our jobs; it’s a stressful time.
+The good news is that you can apply for unemployment benefit in the Netherlands, AKA the WW-uitkering (sponsored by the good bureaucrats at the Uitvoeringsinstituut Werknemersverzekeringen (UWV) — try saying that 10 times fast!

 Don’t sweat it if you’re an expat, you aren’t going to be left behind either.
-Read on to know all there is to know about WW-uitkering.
-However, are you eligible?
+Read on to learn all there is to know about WW-uitkering.
+But first, are you eligible?
 Let’s see.

 Am I eligible to claim the unemployment benefits in the Netherlands?

 - Expats can!! (legal residents, subject to some visa restrictions)

 - If you lost your job, you must have worked 26 weeks out of the 36 — you are then eligible for basic benefits of three months of salary (de wekeneis, and not the full paycheck — more on that later on)

 - To extend past three months, this is dependent on how many years you’ve worked before

 - You can’t quit your job and collect unemployment allowance in the Netherlands.
 However, if your contract isn’t extended you CAN collect unemployment benefits here.

 - If you are immediately available for another paid employment (so no taking a six months trip to Thailand first)

 How much money is the unemployment benefit in the Netherlands?

 Your benefit will be 75% of your daily wage, only for the first two months.
 After this period it will go down to 70%.
 Your payment is every four weeks.
 If nothing else, it’s enough so that anyone supporting you from overseas won’t have to send money to the Netherlands anymore.